jeffbass/imagehub/README.rst

 Introduction
 ============

-**imagehub** receives and stores event messages and event images from multiple sources simultaneously.
-The sources are Raspberry Pi (and other) computers running **imaganode** to capture and send selected images and event messages.
+**imagehub** receives and stores images and event messages from multiple sources simultaneously.
+The sources are Raspberry Pi and other computers running **imaganode** to capture and send images and event messages.
-By design, **imagehub** is a very simple program.
-Analysis of images or responses to queries about event logs are handled by other programs.

-**Show the event log and related coyote images side by side**
+Here is a pair of images shown with their corresponding log entries.
+These were captured by a Raspberry Pi PiCamera and an infrared floodlight:

 .. image:: docs/images/still_and_moving.png

+The log shows the coyote motion events (in **bold**) as "Barn".
+It also shows events from 2 other Raspberry Pi computers that were sending at the same time, "WaterMeter" and "BackDeck".
+Motion events create camera images like the 2 shown above.
+Temperature events are gathered by sensors attached to the Raspberry Pi computers' GPIO pins.

 .. contents::